 Manufacturing Systems Engineering is a growing discipline area in the engineering profession.
 Four of the seven technology areas that have been identified for rapid development by the National Science Foundation—advanced manufacturing technologies, advanced materials and processing, biotechnology and healthcare delivery systems—are particularly well-suited for the talents of the manufacturing systems engineer.
 Employment opportunities abound in the metropolitan Los Angeles area, the leading manufacturing region in the United States.

-Although most manufacturing systems engineers are employed in private industry, others pursue careers with government agencies or educational institutions.
+Although most graduates are employed in private industry, others pursue careers with government agencies or educational institutions.
 The bachelor’s degree can be used as a stepping stone to graduate work in engineering, law, business or even medicine.
 Many Manufacturing Systems Engineering graduates return to CSUN to earn their M.S. degree in the Engineering Management, Manufacturing Systems Engineering or Materials Engineering programs.

 Honors Cooperative Internship Program

 The college offers an opportunity for highly qualified students to work in local industry throughout an entire calendar year.
 Students work full time during the summer and half time during the academic year.
 Students receive 6 units of academic credit in conjunction with this experience.
 The program is open to undergraduates who are nearing their senior year and have a minimum 3.0 cumulative GPA.
 Graduate students who want to participate must have a minimum 3.5 cumulative GPA.
 Applicants are matched to employer-supplied job descriptions and scheduled for interviews with prospective employers.
 The competitive nature of the program usually generates more applicants than available positions.
 The application period begins in early March, and the period of employment is typically from July 1 through June 30.

 - ASM International (formerly the American Society for Metals International)

 - Honors Co-op Program

 - National Society for Black Engineers (NSBE)